-Colt Ford Album, ‘Declaration of Independence,’ Debuts at No. 1
+Colt Ford’s ‘Declaration of Independence’ Debuts at No. 1

 If the sales numbers are any indication, the fans are definitely agreeing.
-Colt says he's honored that so many of his buddies would take time out to lend a hand to his project, and admits that he painstakingly picked the tunes for each collaboration to make sure they were paired with just the right artist.
+Ford says he's honored that so many of his buddies would take time out to lend a hand to his project and admits that he painstakingly picked the tunes for each collaboration to make sure they were paired with just the right artist.

 "All the songs that they're on, they could do themselves," he explains.
 "There's no doubt in my mind that Jason Aldean could do 'Drivin' Around Song,' and it would be a gigantic smash.
 I think the songs suit them.
 Jason and I had been trying to do a song together for a while -- and so had Jake and I. We had to find the right songs.
 Kix Brooks knows a good honky-tonk song when he hears it, and that's what we recorded.

 "But I've never done anything with those artists that's been forced.
 I can't pay Tim McGraw or Jason Aldean to be on my record.
 They were on the record because they loved the songs," Ford adds.
 "They're not gonna do anything to jeopardize their careers.
 So, to me, that's been one of the most humbling things in this town of unbelievable musicians, songwriters and artists -- when they take their time to do something with me."

 Ford is currently on tour.
 Check out a list of dates here.